dturissini/sim_sech_hybrid/README.md

     * Inputs:
         * window size
         * D stat pop string (e.g. sim_ssh_sech_mel)
+    * Plots
         * Distribution of number of polymorphic sites per window to help set useful cutoffs to remove windows with too few sites
         * Histograms of ABBA BABA counts to help visualize any outliers and set a useful threshold for windows with too informative sites
         * Scatterplot of nuymber of sites versus total AB sites with red lines showing cutoff thresholds
         * D+ distribution with a red line denoting the 99th quantile used for identifying outliers in downstream analyses
         * Scatterplots of different AB counts versus D+
         * Traces of per-window D+ across each chromosome arm with significant SNPs from a GWAS run on octanoic acid resistance in ssh flies
         * Scatterplots of D+ versus the component ABBA-BABA and BAAA-ABAA components to help better understand the statistic and visualize outliers
         * Scatterplot of GWAS p-values vs D+ for the respective genomic window for each significant SNP
         * Scatterplots of D+ versus the percent of sites for the window that are ABBA or BAAA to help better understand their respective contributions

 #### Polymorphism